ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 </ul>
 ```

-Again, the way we use locals with a partial is similar to how we pass arguments
+The way we use locals with a partial is similar to how we pass arguments
 into a method.
 In the `locals` `Hash`, the `post_author:` key is the argument
-name, and the value of that argument, `@author`, is the corresponding value
+name, and the value of that argument, `@author`, is the value
 stored as `post_author` and passed into the method.
 We can name the keys
-whatever we want (and would probably name this one `author` in a real
-application), but here the intent was demonstrating that name of the key has no
-special powers.
+whatever we want.

 Now notice that, if we choose to delete the line `<%= render {partial:
 "authors/author", locals: {post_author: @author}} %>` from the posts/show view,